Gloucestershire Basket Ball Association

 2. A player may only transfer once during a season.

-3. The player may not play until agreement from both teams (in writing), and the transfer fee, have been received, and the league administrator has confirmed the transfer.
+3. The player may not play until agreement from both teams (in writing), and the transfer fee, has been received, and the league administrator has confirmed the transfer.

-4. Once transferred, a player my not "play up" for another team within the club.
+4. Once transferred, a player may not "play up" for another team within the club.

 5. In exceptional circumstances, the League Committee have the right to waive these transfer restrictions.